juliogomez/devops/README.md

 <img src="./images/cockpit_diagram_myhero_ui2.png">
 </p>

-Now the dashboard shows how the service is load-balancing into 2 different pods.
+As you can see, the dashboard automatically shows in real time how the service is load-balancing into 2 different pods.

 __Cool way to display your microservices-based application, huh?__